High School Parent/Student Handbook

 Criminal Acts

+Any student engaging in criminal acts at or related to the school will be reported to law enforcement officials as well as disciplined by the school.
+It is not considered double jeopardy (being tried twice for the same crime), when school rules and the law are violated.
 Students should be aware that state law requires that school officials, teachers and appropriate law enforcement officials be notified when a student of this District is involved in crimes related to physical violence, gang related acts, illegal possession of a controlled substance, analogue or other intoxicants, trespassing, property crimes, including but not limited to theft and vandalism, occurring in the school as well as in the community.

 School Closings

 The district currently uses an Instant Alert System, which will send messages to email, and/or primary phones or cell phones depending on the severity of the specific emergency.
 The Instant Alert System is the official district message in case of school closure and/or delay.
-School closing and delay information can also be accessed at the Mason Public Schools’ website, www.masonk12.net, and will be announced on local television/radio stations.
+School closing and delay information can also be accessed at the Mason Public Schools’ website and will be announced on local television stations.
 When school is closed for inclement weather, decisions regarding all school events will be made by the administration.

 Telephone